 Request your Consultation

 Oftentimes, when an employee is offered new employment or a severance package, a non-compete agreement is intertwined.
 These binding contracts must be negotiated with extreme caution, as not knowing your rights can later result in serious legal problems with potentially major consequences.
 If you have been asked to sign a non-compete or severance agreement, contact the Zoldan Law Group, PLLC.
-We can schedule a free consultation to discuss the matter further, call (312) 980-9992 or contact us online.
+We can schedule a confidential consultation to discuss the matter further, call (312) 980-9992 or contact us online.

 Executives and professionals eager to start or continue a new job often sign non-compete agreements, also known as restrictive covenants, that are disadvantageous if the employment relationship ends.
 These agreements can restrict your right to accept another job within your field of expertise, even if your employer terminates you.
 Employers have a keen interest in these agreements because they mean less competition for the attention of consumers.